INSTALL.txt

 from the translation server: http://localize.drupal.org/translate/downloads

-directory.
-For instance, if you are using the Standard install profile,
+For instance, if you are using the Standard installation profile,

 move the .po file into the directory: